 If you still don’t know how to connect a soundbar to TV, read fully our article.

-The Solution to Connect 2 Wireless Subwoofers to 1 Soundbar
+How to Connect 2 Subwoofers to a Soundbar

 Connecting Three or Four Subwoofers